Firefox 59, 'By Far the Biggest Update Since Firefox 1.0', Arrives With Faster Page Loads and Improved Private Browsing - Slashdot

 Well there's IE, Chrome, and Opera.
 Assuming of course that you trust MS, Google, and the Chinese.

 Still lagging in HTML5 Compatibility.
-(Score:2)
+(Score:1)

 Firefox is getting a score of 491 out of 555 points